bmlt-enabled/bread/readme.txt

 Requires at least: 4.0
 Requires PHP: 5.6
 Tested up to: 4.9.2
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 A web-based tool that creates, maintains and generates a PDF meeting list from BMLT.

 == Description ==

 "bread" is a fork of the BMLT meeting list generator.
+It allows for the creation of a meeting schedule from a BMLT server.

 == Installation ==